-- Toe-Dip – Often, “buy now” is way to big of a leap.
-Consider what toe-dip you can offer your customers to nudge them from awareness to consideration and ultimately to decision.
+- Toe-Dip – Often, “buy now” is way too big of a leap.
+Consider what toe-dip you can offer your customers to nudge them from awareness to consideration and ultimately to a decision.
 The toe-dip could be a how-to guide (like this one) or a free consultation.
-It might be a free trial or a newsletter signup.
+It might be a free trial or newsletter signup.
 Whatever the toe-dip is, make sure you are following through with these leads to convert them to paying customers when they are ready!

 - What’s at Stake? – Consider the type of needs your offering resolves: physiological needs, safety needs, love and belonging, esteem, self-actualization, or several of these?
 As you call your buyer to action, give them one last reminder of what they have to gain or lose if they don’t take action.

 - Decision Reflexes – Thousands of decision reflexes (aka behavioral biases) help guide consumer decisions.
 Your message’s content and structure should be informed by decision research for maximum impact (and to avoid costly errors).
-See our whitepapers on how to guide customers with decision reflexes and create engaging and persuasive messages using research-backed structures.
+See our white papers on how to guide customers with decision reflexes and create engaging and persuasive messages using research-backed structures.

 - Personality / Archetype – Does your brand have a personality?
 Your brand might be an Innocent, Everyman, Hero, Outlaw, Explorer, Creator, Ruler, Magician, Lover, Caregiver, Jester, or Sage.
 Archetypes help codify a brand’s personality and are sometimes as recognizable as color schemes, fonts, and logos.